ThulaniNyama/ThulaniNyama/README.md

 I am a natural problem solver, from chess and competitive board games to Rubik’s cubes – this is actually where my love for code derives from.

-I tend to see myself as a versatile Developer since I learn new technologies constantly.
-My skills range from C# (WCF, WPF, REST and NUnit), ASP.Net, C, PHP, React, SQL databases and Firebase not forgetting Git.
+I tend to see myself as a versatile Developer and aspiring Data Scientist since I learn new technologies constantly.
+My skills range from C# (WCF, WPF, REST and NUnit), ASP.Net, C, PHP, React, Python, Azure, AWS, SQL databases and Firebase not forgetting Git.
 I have been exposed to a wide variety of technologies in my career and C# has been a constant improvement integrated with the likes of XAMARIN, Unity and Docker.
 I have therefore refined my strengths throughout my experience.